 I have finally discovered the true colour of the atmosphere.
 It’s violet.
 Fresh air is violet.
 Three years from now, everyone will work in violet.– Claude Monet on Manganese Violet

 The Haystacks series was a great success.
 Many called the series “Faces of Landscapes” as they represented the countryside.
 It funded him enough money to buy a house in Giverny, France where he constructed a waterlily pond.

 What suddenly became clear to me was the unsuspected power of the palette, which I had not understood before and which surpassed my wildest dreams.Wassily Kandinsky reflecting on Claude Monet Haystack in his memoirs

 Is it still used today?

-Manganese Violet were used for a while in cosmetics and in plastic materials.
-The colour compound is mostly used in eye liners, lipsticks, nail polishs, blushes and eye shadows that have a purple tone to them.
-It’s now safe to use in make up form, especially around the eyes.
-According to the FDA, Manganese Violet is used has a colorant, safe for cosmetic use and personal products like in eye makeup.
-But it is also safe as an indirect food colorant if it’s under 2% by weight of polymers and under the conditions the FDA specifies for safe use.
+Manganese Violet was used for a while in cosmetics and plastic materials.
+The colour compound is mostly used in eyeliners, lipsticks, nail polishes, blushes and eye shadows that have a purple tone to them.
+It’s now safe to use in makeup form, especially around the eyes.
+According to the FDA, Manganese Violet is used as a colourant, safe for cosmetic use and personal products like in eye makeup.
+But it is also safe as an indirect food colourant if it’s under 2% by weight of polymers and under the conditions, the FDA specifies for safe use.
 It’s considered to be a good pigment for cosmetics due to its vibrancy and hue.
 The manganese violet pigment can range from reddish to bluish shades of purple.
 The shade can also brighten white and absorb yellow light.